 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the AOLSoftware.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: aolsoftware.exe is located in a subfolder of "C:\Program Files\Common Files".
+Description: AOLSoftware.exe is not essential for Windows and will often cause problems.
+AOLSoftware.exe is located in a subfolder of "C:\Program Files\Common Files".

-It is a file without information about the developer of this file.
-Aolsoftware.exe is not a Windows system file.
+It is a file with no information about its developer.
+AOLSoftware.exe is not a Windows system file.
 The file has a digital signature.
-Aolsoftware.exe is a Verisign signed file.
+AOLSoftware.exe is a Verisign signed file.
 The program is not visible.
-Therefore the technical security rating is 25% dangerous, however also read the users reviews.
+Therefore the technical security rating is 25% dangerous, however you should also read the user reviews.

-If aolsoftware.exe is located in a subfolder of "C:\Program Files", the security rating is 39% dangerous.
-The file size is 50,736 bytes (60% of all occurrences), 42,032 bytes, 41,824 bytes, 41,264 bytes or 50,760 bytes.
-Aolsoftware.exe is a file without information about the developer of this file.
+If AOLSoftware.exe is located in a subfolder of "C:\Program Files", the security rating is 38% dangerous.
+The file size is 42,032 bytes (43% of all occurrences), 41,824 bytes, 41,264 bytes or 50,736 bytes.
+AOLSoftware.exe is a file with no information about its developer.
 The program is not visible.
-Aolsoftware.exe is digitally signed.
-Aolsoftware.exe is not a Windows system file.
+AOLSoftware.exe is digitally signed.
+AOLSoftware.exe is not a Windows system file.
 The file is a Verisign signed file.
 The software listens for or sends data on open ports to a LAN or the Internet.